-- Provide a clear path to career advancement, or be clear if advancement opportunities are limited.
-This a lot about expectation setting.
-It is another important strategy to think about before you even begin your hiring process.
-It is important to be transparent about what career opportunities will await the new hire farther down the road.
+In order to retain talent, set fair expectations.
+Think about potential career advancement before you even begin the hiring process.
+Be transparent about what career opportunities await the new hire.
 Some roles simply do not have space for growth.
-If this is the case, be open about whether the role could evolve, whether the new hire could move into other roles as they grow professionally, or if the role will have a fixed set of responsibilities for the foreseeable future.
-Not being forthcoming about this information can result in wasted time on both sides.
+In this case, be open about whether the role could evolve.
+Communicate whether the new hire could move into other roles as they grow professionally.
+Conversely, communicate if the role will have a fixed set of responsibilities for the foreseeable future.
+Avoid wasting your time and theirs.
+Be forthcoming about career advancement opportunities.

 Most successful teams are made up of people with a variety of different talents.
-Thus, each person can contribute in their own way.
-They can create their own place within the team.
-Taking the time to identify and embrace each person’s unique strengths and passions will drive them to contribute in their own ways.
-Feeling valued and being part of a tight-knit community is likely to result in long-lasting employee satisfaction and retention.
+Thus, each person can contribute in their own way and create their own place within the team.
+Take the time to identify and embrace each person’s unique strengths and passions.
+In order to retain talent, ensure that employees feel valued.
+Employee satisfaction contributes to long-term retention.